idugalic/axon-java-spring-maven-seed/README.md

 ### Run tests

 This project comes with some rudimentary tests as a good starting point for writing your own.
 Use the following command to execute the tests using Maven:

 ```
 $ ./mvnw test
 ```

+### In-memory database

+We use H2 SQL databse.
+Web console is enabled and it should be available on `/h2-console` URL (eg. `http://localhost:8080/h2-console`).
+Please check your `application.yml` for datasource URL.

 ---